Active Threat Events

 It is an officer’s and a community’s worst nightmare – an active killer situation where a shooter, bomber or other threat is actively putting civilian lives in danger.
 When law enforcement officers step in, their lives are on the line as well as they try to protect others and secure the threat.

-Why Active Threat / Active Killer Training Curriculum is Necessary
+Why Active Threat Response Training Curriculum is Necessary

 Real-World Examples to Prepare Future Officers

 It is not only important for officers to focus on the threat of a “shooter,” but any other active threat as well.
 These can include the use of IEDs, bombs and other explosives.
 One of the most high-profile active shooter cases actually involved the use of explosives as well – the Columbine High School Massacre.
 Due to faulty construction, the propane bomb failed to detonate, which likely saved many more lives which could have been lost.

 In this sense, police were lucky they did not have to deal with an explosion alongside the existing tragedy that was happening in the same school.
 Unfortunately, there are cases where homemade explosives are correctly manufactured and cause massive damage and tragic loss of life.
 One example is the Boston Marathon Bombing of 2013 where two men created a pair of bombs, placing them on the finish line.
 Three people were killed and more than 260 were injured.